bombkiml/beech-api/README.md

 	Generater endpoints & models
 	  $ node beech -g|generate {endpointsName}       Create a new endpoints
-		                                           - new endpoints
+		                                           - New endpoints
-						           - new .spac (unit test)
+						           - New .spac (unit test)
+							   - You might using <special> ``--require=ModelName1,ModelName2,..``
+							     for require model file in generate processing
 	  $ node beech -g|generate {modelsName} --model  Create a new models
-		                                           - new models
+		                                           - New models

 #